$f$-algebra products on AL and AM-spaces

 \section{AM-algebras}

-By Kakutani's theorem, every AM-space embeds lattice isometrically in a space of continuous functions.
-It is natural to ask: which of the products in \cref{thm:fproductsAM} embed lattice-algebra isometrically in a space of continuous functions?
-(Note that every sublattice-algebra of a space of continuous functions is an \falg, so it suffices to consider \falg\ products to characterize \emph{all} products on an AM-space that embed in a space of continuous functions.)
+According to Kakutani's theorem \cite[Theorem 1]{kakutani1941} every AM-space embeds lattice isometrically in a space of continuous functions.
+It is natural to ask: which of the products in \cref{thm:fproductsAM} embed \lalg\ isometrically in a space of continuous functions?
+(Note that every \lsubalg\ of a space of continuous functions is an \falg, so it suffices to consider \falg\ products to characterize \emph{all} products on an AM-space that embed in a space of continuous functions.)
 The products with this property were characterized intrinsically in \cite{munoz-lahoz_tradacete2025} using the following notion.

 \begin{defn} Let $X$ be a Banach lattice and let $(e_\alpha )\subseteq X_+$ be a net.
-We say that $X$ is an \emph{AM-space with approximate unit} $(e_\alpha )$ if $x^{*}(e_\alpha )\to \|x^{*}\|$ for all $x^{*}\in X_+$.
+We say that $X$ is an \emph{AM-space with approximate unit} $(e_\alpha )$ if $x^{*}(e_\alpha )\to \|x^{*}\|$ for all $x^{*}\in X_+^{*}$.
 We also say that $(e_\alpha )$ is an \emph{approximate order unit} of $X$. \end{defn}

-It turns out that having an approximate order unit is equivalent to being an AM-space (see \cite[Lemma 2.5]{munoz-lahoz_tradacete2025}).
+It turns out that having an approximate order unit is equivalent to being an AM-space \cite[Lemma 2.5]{munoz-lahoz_tradacete2025}.
 Providing an approximate order unit is, morally, a quantitative way of saying that a Banach lattice is an AM-space.
 This approach to AM-spaces enables us to go one step further and establish a relation between the AM-space and algebraic structures.
-Recall that a net $(e_\alpha )$ in a Banach algebra $A$ is an \emph{approximate identity} if both $e_\alpha a\to a$ and $a e_\alpha \to a$ hold for every $a \in A$.
+Recall that a net $(e_\alpha )$ in a Banach algebra $A$ is an \emph{approximate (algebraic) identity} if both $e_\alpha a\to a$ and $a e_\alpha \to a$ hold for every $a \in A$.

 \begin{defn} Let $A$ be a Banach lattice algebra and let $(e_\alpha )\subseteq A_+$ be a net.
 We say that $A$ is an \emph{AM-algebra with approximate unit} $(e_\alpha )$ if $(e_\alpha )$ is both an approximate order unit and an approximate algebraic identity.